Last Updated on March 3, 2020 by Jella Erhard

-Welcome to the Jungle; A Malaysian jungle trekking adventure
+Welcome to the Jungle; Taman Negara jungle trekking adventure

-Jungle trekking is a unique and fun experience which helps you reconnect with nature and learn more about it.
+A Taman Negara Jungle trekking tour is a unique and fun experience which helps you reconnect with nature and learn more about it.
 The Jungle Book, Tarzan, Indiana Jones, The Lost City of Z and so on… the wonderful experience of visiting a mysterious and dangerous jungle has been my dream as I grew up.

 When we decided to move to Asia a new adventure started and of course, we also made it a priority to finally go to a real jungle trekking tour in Malaysia.
 Since none of us had any relevant experience yet we chose a moderately difficult trek for the first time.